By Jamie Sedgwick, LCPC, NCC

 EMDRIA Approved Consultant

-If you are a trauma therapist considering getting trained in EMDR therapy, be sure the training you choose is EMDRIA-approved.
-You can find EMDRIA-approved trainings by going to emdria.org.
-Trauma Specialists Training Institute (TSTI) is an EMDRIA-approved training provider that offers EMDR Basic Training, Advanced Training, and ongoing consultation options.
-Check out our website for more information.
+Last but not least, if you are considering getting trained in EMDR therapy, be sure the training you choose is EMDRIA approved.
+You can find EMDRIA approved trainings by going to emdria.org.
+Trauma Specialists Training Institute (TSTI) is an EMDRIA approved training provider that offers EMDR Basic Training, Advanced Training and ongoing consultation options.